 The Molina Theissen family lodged a complaint with the Inter-American Commission of Human Rights in 1998.
 The Guatemalan state recognized its responsibility, and in 2004, the Inter-American Court for Human Rights urged Guatemala to investigate and prosecute those responsible for Marco Antonio’s disappearance.
 The January arrests are the first in the case.

 The accused are:

-- Hugo Ramiro Zaldaña Rojas, “S-2” intelligence official of the Chief of Staff; he was in charge of the military check-point where Emma Molina Theissen was detained
+- Hugo Ramiro Zaldaña Rojas, “S-2” intelligence official of the Quetzaltenango military base; he was in charge of the military check-point where Emma Molina Theissen was detained.

-- Manuel Antonio Callejas y Callejas, “D-2 head of intelligence of the Quetzaltenango military base (and later army major general);
+- Manuel Antonio Callejas y Callejas, retired general and “G-2″ chief of intelligence of the Army General Staff.

 Callejas y Callejas is charged, along with Gordillo Martínez, with ordering the recapture of Emma Molina Theissen after she escaped from the military base.
 After her escape, armed officials entered the Molina Theissen household on October 6, 1981 and not finding her, they detained Marco Antonio, who has not been seen since.
 Gordillo Martínez and Letona Linares are charged with criminal responsibility in these crimes as the first and second in command of the Quetzaltenango military base.

 The accused remain in preventive custody and are awaiting a ruling by the first-instance court to determine whether there is sufficient evidence to go to trial.
 The proceedings have been delayed primarily because of numerous appeals presented by the defense to have the charges dismissed.
 The defendants have asserted their innocence and have filed appeals, all of which have been denied to date, to have the case moved to military court or to be moved to a court in Quetzaltenango, where the alleged crimes took place.